 It’s always time to talk about classics.
-So, in eternal celebration of science-fiction horror, here’s every Alien film, ranked from worst to best.
+In eternal celebration of science-fiction horror, here’s a list of all Alien films, ranked from worst to best!

 In 1979, Ridley Scott and team introduced the world to one of the most immutably badass and supremely terrifying creatures of all time.
 With Sigourney Weaver as series mainstay Ellen Ripley, Alien changed from a singular vision to an expansive universe, incorporating and assimilating each writers’ and directors’ attempts at grasping the franchises’ potential.
 Though this series has seen some very low lows, it still remains a relevant, inviting, and fascinating universe.
-And while most entries are fairly stagnant in conversational rankings, there are always room for surprises; without ado, here’s every Alien film ranked from worst to best.
+And while most entries are fairly stagnant in conversational rankings, there are always room for surprises; without ado, here’s a list of all Alien films, ranked from worst to best.

 This list does not include Alien vs. Predator (2004) or Alien vs. Predator Requiem (2007).

 Cast: Sigourney Weaver, Winona Ryder, Ron Perlman, Dan Hedaya

 After the ending of Alien 3, 20th Century Fox was feeling uneasy about how to continue the Alien franchise.
 As director after director passed on the project citing the definitiveness of Fincher’s ending, writer Joss Whedon and director Jean-Pierre Jeunet eventually settled on the revival of Ellen Ripley (Sigourney Weaver) as hybrid clone 200 years after her death.
 While the introduction of a xenomorph genetic memory, crossbreed cloning, and space mercenaries aren’t the furthest this series has stretched in its franchise accommodations, Whedon and Jeunet did inject one particular element this series assuredly didn’t need, humor.